-“Fundamentals of Software Architecture” works less like a pattern catalog and more like a textbook for architecture thinking.
+“Fundamentals of Software Architecture” works less like a pattern catalog and more like a textbook for architectural thinking.
 It ties quality attributes, modularity, styles, and the architect’s role into one coherent discipline.

 That becomes most useful when abstract concerns such as scalability, modifiability, and reliability need to be turned into concrete design choices.
 The book gives teams a clear frame for discussing module boundaries, quality metrics, and the cost of each trade-off.